bodymindarts/risq/README.md

 [Bisq](https://github.com/bisq-network/bisq) is a decentralized application that allows trading of Bitcoin and other digital assets via a peer-to-peer trading protocol.
 Currently a [proposal is being discussed](https://github.com/bisq-network/proposals/issues/32) regarding a backwards incompatible upgrade to the trading protocol that would rely on trading partners using the BSQ coloured coin as collateral when trading.
 This and other improvements are being proposed to launch as [Bisq v2](https://github.com/bisq-network/proposals/issues/118).
-As this would likely require re-writing large parts of the application, the question has been put forward wether it might be worth starting from scratch rather than take on the legecy of the existing code base.
+As this would likely require re-writing large parts of the application, the question has been put forward whether it might be worth starting from scratch rather than take on the legacy of the existing code base.

 This repo represents a spike to investigate the feasibility and effort required to rewrite the parts of the app needed for interop with V1